el-grudge/money-diaries/README.md

 ### Data flow chart

+#### BigQuery

-The data flow works as follows:
+When running the project with BigQuery, the data flow works as follows:

 1. Terraform is used to deploy two resources: a Cloud Run Service and a BigQuery dataset
 2. The Cloud Run services deploys a docker image that contains Mage.ai and dlt